rickardlindberg/rickardlindberg.me/writing/tell-dont-ask-example/index.markdown

 In this solution, each line is converted to a command object (a tuple) and all commands are returned in a list.
 This list of commands is a kind of parse tree, and it is easier to work with than the plain text.
-It is up to the consumer of the parse tree what to do with it next.
+It is up to the consumer of the parse tree what to do next.

 Here is an example showing how the parse tree can be pretty printed (formatted to text again after being parsed):